-This cherry is a fine-grained wood is a reddish-brown heartwood, interspersed with cream-colored sapwood.
+Cherry is a fine-grained wood and has a reddish-brown heartwood, interspersed with cream-colored sapwood.
 It is about 25% softer than Red Oak, but also about 30% more stable.

 Cherry Hacienda Grade